ouspg/CryptoCourse/Week5Exercises/README.md

 Note that the messages do not need to make any sense i.e. the messages can be just arbitrary binary strings.

 > Provide any source code, the key that you used and the two different messages with the same authentication value as your answer.
+You can showcase time used for brute forcing for example by using tables.

 ## Task 2: Timing attack

 In this task you will check for a potential timing attack in a cryptographic library of your choice.

 ***“Timing attacks on MAC verification” section of the course book (pages 140-142)  are very useful in this exercise.***